top of page

 What if someone goes into labor at the same time as I do?

 Yes, this does happen rarely.
 It depends on where both of you are in your labors.
-I always try to bring an assistant with me to a birth, so I might be able to leave to check on the other person if they are nearby.
-Or, more likely, I would call another midwife to go check on the other person and attend the birth if I couldn't make it.
-I do try to limit the number of clients I take so that this sort of thing doesn't happen.
-My clients are always welcome to arrange a meeting with any of my back-up midwives.
+We always try to have at least two people at a birth, so one might be able to leave to check on the other person if they are nearby.
+Or, more likely, we would call another midwife to go check on the other person and attend the birth if one of us couldn't make it.
+We do try to limit the number of clients that we take so that this sort of thing doesn't happen.
+Our clients are always welcome to arrange a meeting with any of the back-up midwives.

 Do you work with any other midwives in this area?